 Rear Lights (Tail Lights)

 For commuters and road riders alike, we strongly advise the use of a rear light, both during the day and at night.
-Also known as tail lights, these designs are relatively inexpensive, help draw attention of motorists with bright, focused red beams, and are typically simple to mount.
+Also known as tail lights, these designs are relatively inexpensive, help draw the attention of motorists with bright, focused red beams, and are typically simple to mount.
 We recommend looking for models that are visible from the side for cross traffic (you’ll occasionally see references to “degrees of visibility”) and include multiple brightness and flashing modes.
 Tail lights typically are mounted on one of four places: a helmet, your backpack, the seat post of your bike, or your bike’s seat stay.
-We’ve found that the rear light that best balances price and performance for day and nighttime use is Cygolite’s Hotshot Pro 150.
+We’ve found that the rear light that best balances price and performance for day and nighttime use is Cygolite’s Hotshot Pro 200.

 Combo Light Sets